How to Revive Gel Pens That Doesn’t Work | Easy Steps

 Of course, gel pens do not come on the cheap, and it can be heartbreaking when they stop working abruptly.
 They use water-based ink, which can sometimes get clogged or dry out, especially when you don’t use them for long.

 But the good news is that there are ways that you can fix it and enjoy its efficiency for a little bit longer.
-In the following, we detail a few steps on how to revive gel pens.
+In the following, I detail a few steps on how to revive gel pens.

 Important

 Gel pens respond well to different types of pressure, and they can resist drying out for some time.
-But that does not mean they cannot malfunction. gel pens sometimes dry out, especially if you forget to replace the cap and place them with the tip facing downwards.
+But that does not mean they cannot malfunction.
+Gel pens sometimes dry out, especially if you forget to replace the cap and place them with the tip facing downwards.

 You can try a simple hack like the below tips to revive gel pens, and you may not need to throw it away.
 Don’t be too eager to pull the spending trigger just yet.
 Keep in mind that not all gel pens can be saved, but it doesn’t hurt to try.